island-lang/island-lang.github.io/README.md

 	(let x, let y) = do getMousePosition()
 ```

 (_Note: unlike the concept of a 'procedure' in older languages like Ada and Pascal.
-A Soil procedure can have return values and thus effectively act like a normal function_)
+A Island procedure can have return values and thus effectively act like a normal function_)

 Despite procedures allowing for side-effects outside the program scope, they still strictly follow the immutability principle: variables and objects defined in `proc` scopes still cannot be reassigned or mutated in any way.